giellalt/lang-smj/docs/smj.md

  * +CmpN/DefSgGen  Overrides left tag, requires SgGen form
  * +CmpN/DefPlGen  Overrides left tag, requires PlGen form

+Tags for compound analysis - this is what a compound actually is.
+Some of these tags are also used in combination with the above normative tags to actually enforce compound restrictions in the fst.

  * **+Cmp/Sg**  Singular
  * **+Cmp/SgNom**  Singular Nominative